britzl/monarch/README.md

 1. Post a ````show```` message to the ````screen.script````
 2. Call ````monarch.show(screen_id, [clear])````

 Showing a screen will push it to the top of the stack and trigger an optional transition.
-The previous screen will be hidden (with an optional transition) unless the screen to be shown is a popup (see below).
+The previous screen will be hidden (with an optional transition) unless the screen to be shown is a [popup](#popups).

 #### Preventing duplicates in the stack
 You can pass an optional ````clear```` flag when showing a screen (either as a second argument to ````monarch.show()```` or in the message).
-If the clear flag is set Monarch will look search the stack for the screen in question.
+If the clear flag is set Monarch will search the stack for the screen in question.
 If the screen already exists in the stack and the clear flag is set Monarch will remove all screens between the current top and the screen in question.
 Example:

 * Stack is [A, B, C, D] - (D is on top)
 * A call to ````monarch.show(B, true)```` is made